THE COMA & THE SWIRLING SEA - When Memories Are Inaccessible

-The solution my brains have come up with is to insulate me in the hospital room and sedate me into a walking coma.
+The solution my stirred-and-shaken brains have come up with is to insulate me in the hospital room and sedate me into a walking coma.

-This past February, I got to ride through a snowstorm from the Denver Airport down to Colorado Springs for the writers’ conference I had won a scholarship to.
+This past February, I rode through a snowstorm from the Denver Airport down to Colorado Springs for the writers’ conference I had won a scholarship to.
 My driver had done many fascinating jobs in his sixty-some years.
 One was operating submarine maintenance drones.
 Geek and curiosity-addict that I am, I asked him a gazillion questions.
 Over those several hours we had the coolest, most fascinating conversation.